Manwel Dimech: Exile

-At some unspecified time the British began to consider Dimech as a “prisoner of war”.
+At some unspecified time the British began to consider Dimech as a "prisoner of war".
 However, when the First World War came to an end in 1918, he was not released.
 Technically and actually, Dimech then became an exile, and he remained so until the end of his days.
 Various pleas for his return to Malta were refused by the colonial government in Malta, even when these were repeatedly made by the Commander-in-Chief of the Egyptian Expeditionary Force, Edmund Allenby, and later by the Secretary of State for the Colonies, Winston Churchill.

 Death

 At the end of 1918 Dimech was transferred to a prisoner-of-war camp at Sidi Bishr in Alexandria, Egypt.
 Dire prison conditions caused his health to deteriorate fast.
 In November 1920, after becoming half-paralyzed by apoplexy, he was transferred to Victoria College, Alexandria, at Sidi Bishr itself, a college that had been transformed into a hospital due to war exigencies.
-But by then Dimech was doomed.
 He died in Alexandria on April 17, 1921, and was unceremoniously buried in the sand grounds of Victoria College, Alexandria, itself.
-His grave was unmarked, and all attempts to locate it have been futile.
+All attempts to locate his grave have been futile.